SW

 Permit Name

-UPDES General Permit for Stormwater Discharges Associated with Construction Activity (Permit No. UTR300000)
+UPDES Construction General Permit (CGP) for Stormwater Discharges Associated with Construction Activity (Permit No. UTRC00000)

 Threshold

-≥ 1 acre of land disturbance (or < 1 acre if part of a larger common plan of development or sale that will ultimately disturb ≥ 1 acre); Utah administers this under its own UPDES (Utah Pollutant Discharge Elimination System) program, which is the state equivalent of NPDES
+≥ 1 acre of land disturbance (or < 1 acre if part of a larger common plan of development or sale that will ultimately disturb ≥ 1 acre); Utah administers this under its own UPDES (Utah Pollutant Discharge Elimination System) program, which is the state equivalent of NPDES; the current CGP permit number is UTRC00000 (effective July 1, 2024)

 NOI Lead Time